lululxvi/deepxde/docs/demos/pinn_forward/Kovasznay.flow.rst

     )

 Now, we have specified the geometry, PDE residual, and boundary/initial condition.
-We then define the ``TimePDE`` problem as
+We then define the ``PDE`` problem as

 .. code-block:: python